 Advertisement

 Campylobacter bacteria cause this type of infection.
-This means bacteria (not viruses) are the germs responsible for making you sick.
+These bacteria are the germs that make you sick.
 People call Campylobacter a stomach bug because a germ infects you.
-But since a virus isn’t involved, it’s not quite the same as stomach flu (viral gastroenteritis).
+But it’s not quite the same as stomach flu.
 Still, many people use the terms interchangeably, and the symptoms are similar.

-When you keep rushing to the bathroom, you probably don’t care much about the specific germ that’s responsible.
+When you’re stuck in the bathroom, you’re not thinking about which germ caused it.
 You just want to get better.
 But scientists keep track of the types of germs that cause different illnesses, including bacterial infections and viral infections.
 With Campylobacter infections, the culprits come from the Campylobacter genus of bacteria.
 A genus is a big category that contains many different species.

-There are more than 20 Campylobacter species, but not all of them make people sick.
-The species that causes the most Campylobacter infections in humans is C. jejuni, followed by Campylobacter coli (C. coli).
+There are more than 20 Campylobacter species, but not all of them can make you sick.
+The species that causes the most Campylobacter infections in humans is C. jejuni.
+The next most common is Campylobacter coli (C. coli).

 Campylobacter bacteria spread to humans mostly through contaminated food and water.
 But they can also spread in other ways.
 Most people get sick from: